kiran/bangbangcon.github.io/speakers.md

 **_"Making Mushrooms Glow!"_**

-In just over a month, we built the software and electronics for [ANON: project] – an interactive art installation comprised of five huge, glowing, origami mushrooms that move in reaction to human contact.
-[ANON: project] was presented at [ANON: large festival] and at the [ANON: other large festival].
+In just over a month, we built the software and electronics for [Shrumen Lumen](https://www.facebook.com/ShrumenLumen/) – an interactive art installation comprised of five huge, glowing, origami mushrooms that move in reaction to human contact.
+Shrumen Lumen was presented at Burning Man '16' and at the MeetD3 festival in Dubai's Design District.
 I'll share what I learned about building software for rapidly testing interaction design concepts, and my experiences controlling these large contraptions with Node.js (yes, Javascript!), Raspberry Pis, Pixelpushers, Processing, and more.

 **Bomani** is a software engineer, designer, and learning sciences researcher.
 He is currently a senior in Computer Science at Northwestern.
 Bomani is passionate about creating memorable digital experiences, and works with various creative collectives focused on music and art.